-Set against the backdrop of the beautiful Cotswold Hills, Sudeley Castle is steeped in history.
+Set against the backdrop of the beautiful Cotswold Hills, Sudeley Castle & Gardens is steeped in history.
 With royal connections spanning a thousand years, it has played an important role in the turbulent and changing times of England’s past.

-The Castle was once home to Queen Katherine Parr, the last and surviving wife of King Henry VIII.
+The castle was once home to Queen Katherine Parr, the last and surviving wife of King Henry VIII.
 Henry himself, Anne Boleyn, Lady Jane Grey, Queen Elizabeth I and Richard III have all played a part in Sudeley’s story.
 King Charles I found refuge here during the Civil War, when his nephew Prince Rupert established headquarters at the Castle.
-Following it’s ‘slighting’ on Cromwell’s orders at the end of the Civil War, Sudeley lay neglected and derelict for nearly 200 years.
+Following its ‘slighting’ on Cromwell’s orders at the end of the Civil War, Sudeley lay neglected and derelict for nearly 200 years.

-King George III was among those sightseers who came to admire its romantic ruins.
-Then in 1837 Sudeley was rescued by the wealthy Worcester glove-makers, brothers John and William Dent, who began an ambitious restoration programme which was continued by their nephew, John Coucher Dent, when he inherited the Castle in 1855.
+King George III was amongst those sightseers who came to admire its romantic ruins.
+Then in 1837 Sudeley was rescued by the wealthy Worcester glove-makers, brothers John and William Dent, who began an ambitious restoration programme which was continued by their nephew, John Coucher Dent, when he inherited the castle in 1855.
 His wife, Emma Brocklehurst, threw herself enthusiastically into Sudeley’s restoration, at the same time forging strong links with the nearby town of Winchcombe.
 It is the results of Emma’s dedication that are so evident in the gardens and exhibitions at Sudeley today.

 Sudeley Castle & Gardens is now the home of Elizabeth, Lady Ashcombe and her son, daughter and their families.
 The family is committed to the continued preservation of the castle, its treasures and the ongoing restoration and regeneration of the gardens.